DxMADARA/portfolio-website/README.md

 The goal is to create a static portfolio website that not only effectively represents my skills and accomplishments but also delivers a seamless and engaging experience for anyone exploring the content.

-Description

 Project Description: Professional Static Portfolio Website